 Taking part in the survey

-The Accessions to Repositories 2023 survey is now closed.
-Each year we contact archives across the UK to invite them to take part; if you are interested in contributing for the first time in next year’s survey, please contact the team.
+The Accessions to Repositories 2025 survey is now open.
+Each year we contact archives across the UK to invite them to take part; if you are interested in contributing for the first time in this year’s survey, please contact the team.

-We use data from the annual survey to analyse trends and collecting practices, which we then share with the sector in our published report.
-Therefore please report all new accessions.
+We use data from the annual survey to analyse trends and collecting practices, so we ask participants to report all new accessions.
 However, please do not include any personally sensitive data.
-Highlights of the surveys are made available through Discovery and our website, with some datasets accessible through data.gov.
+Highlights of the surveys are made available through Discovery, with some datasets accessible through data.gov.
+Analysis of last year’s accessions data can be found in A Year In Archives 2025.

-If you wish to contribute, please use the correct template to report your accessions.
-The template is designed to support our data analysis work, and is updated each year.
-As a result, we ask all participants, including local authority places of deposit, to use the updated template to send in their returns.
-Please also read the appropriate guidance below before submitting a return.
+If you wish to contribute and help us build a more comprehensive view of collecting trends across the sector, please use the updated template to report your accessions.
+The template is designed to support our data analysis work and is revised each year.
+As a result, we ask all participants, including local authority places of deposit, to use the correct template to send in their returns.
+Please also read the appropriate guidance below before sending a return.

 Template